RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Introduction

 However, conservatism is not the only concern when applying offline RL to the real world.
-Due to the sensor errors and model mismatch, the robustness of offline RL is crucial under the realistic engineering conditions, which has not been well studied yet.
-In online RL, a series of works have been studied to learn the optimal policy under worst-case perturbations of the observation \cite{zhang2020robust,pattanaik2017robust,huang2017adversarial} or environmental dynamics \cite{vinitsky2020robust,pinto2017robust,rajeswaran2016epopt}.
+Due to the sensor errors and model mismatch, the robustness of offline RL is also crucial under the realistic engineering conditions, which has not been well studied yet.
+In online RL, a series of works has been studied to learn the optimal policy under worst-case perturbations of the observation \cite{zhang2020robust,pattanaik2017robust,huang2017adversarial} or environmental dynamics \cite{vinitsky2020robust,pinto2017robust,rajeswaran2016epopt,bai2021dynamic}.
 Yet, it is non-trivial to apply online robust RL techniques into the offline problems.
-The main challenge is that the perturbation of either states or actions may bring OOD data and extra overestimation for the value function.
+The main challenge is that the perturbation of states may bring OOD observation and extra overestimation for the value function.
 New techniques are needed to tackle the conservatism and robustness simultaneously in the offline RL.

-This paper studies robust offline RL against adversarial observation perturbation, where the agent needs to learn the policy conservatively while handling the potential OOD observation with perturbation.
+This paper studies robust offline RL against adversarial observation perturbations, where the agent needs to learn the policy conservatively while handling the potential OOD observation with perturbation.
 We first demonstrate that current value-based offline RL algorithms lack the necessary smoothness for the policy, which is visualized in Figure~\ref{fig:schematic_diagram}.
 As an illustration, we show that a famous baseline method CQL~\cite{kumar2020conservative} learns a non-smooth value function, leading to significant performance degradation for even a tiny scale perturbation on observation (see Section~\ref{sec:Motivating_Example} for details).
-Notice that simply adopting the smoothing technique for existing methods may result in extra overestimation at the boundary of supported distribution and lead the agent toward the unsafe areas.
+In addition, simply adopting the smoothing technique for existing methods may result in extra overestimation at the boundary of supported distribution and lead the agent toward unsafe areas.